 DuMont no longer manufactures any physical products itself.
-The printing plant operated by an affiliated company until October 3, 2023 did not use any materials in production that are the subject of the agreements listed in the Annex to Section 2 (1), Section 7 (3) sentence 2 LkSG.
 There are therefore no identifiable environmental risks in relation to the company's own production of goods.
 In addition, individual affiliated companies have an environmental officer and - where necessary - a waste officer.
-In addition, we refer to the fact that DuMont works according to internationally defined sustainability standards and the sustainability report available at www.dumont.de.
+We would also like to point out that DuMont operates in accordance with internationally defined sustainability standards.
+The latest Dumont sustainability report is available at www.dumont.de.